lucas-belvin/proost-marketing/src/pages/setting-up-proost.md

 In preparation for a meeting, Proost:

-1. Creates a private slack channel before the meeting starts that adds all attendees from your organization to the channel
+1. Creates a private Slack channel before the meeting starts that adds all attendees from your organization to the channel
 2. Creates a Google document specifically for meeting notes and shares it on the Slack channel

 During the meeting, Proost: